Aldington, Kent: Notable inhabitants

 More recently, it has been home to Noel Redding, bass player with the Jimi Hendrix Experience, comedians Vic Reeves, Paul O'Grady (Lily Savage), and Julian Clary.
-Clary lives in part of Noël Coward's old home, Goldenhurst Farm.
+Clary lived in part of Noël Coward's old home, Goldenhurst Farm between 2006 and 2018.

 In June 1365, the poet John Gower acquired the manor of Aldington from William Sepvanus.
 In September 1373, he sold a half interest in the manor to Sir J. Cobham.
 There is no evidence that Gower ever lived there.

-Amenities
+It has been suggested that Erasmus was a vicar at Aldington for one year from 1511, particularly claimed by Richard Kilburne in his topography of Kent.
+Arthur Mee also claims that Thomas Linacre worked as a rector in St Martin's.

-Amenities in Aldington and Aldington Frith, include a primary school; The Walnut Tree public house (with restaurant); and a post office/village store.
-There is a thriving village hall and recreation grounds which include a floodlit MUGA and children's play area.
-2010 saw the civil parish council pay for adult outdoor gym equipment on Reynolds' Playing Field and an expanded playground for children.
+Elizabeth Barton was born in Aldington in 1506.